sawyerseitz/sawyerseitz/README.md

 Hi 👋 My name is sawyer seitz
 =============================

-computer science student
+Software Engineer at World Wide Technology, LLC.
 ------------------------

-I'm an aspiring backend software engineer and currently a student at the University of Missouri.
+I'm a full-stack software engineer and I use this github to create side projects outside of work

 *   🌍  I'm based in stl
-*   ✉️  You can contact me at [sgsqb4@mail.missouri.edu](mailto:sgsqb4@mail.missouri.edu)
+*   ✉️  You can contact me at [sawyerseitz@gmail.com](mailto:sgsqb4@mail.missouri.edu)